Cal/OSHA Training for General Industry is a 100% online course designed to assist entry-level workers in satisfying Cal/OSHA training requirements.

 Cal/OSHA standards, found in Title 8 of the California Code of Regulations, apply to nearly every worker in the state, including local and state government workers.

-Upon successful completion of Cal/OSHA 10-Hour Training for General Industry, you can instantly download and print your Cal/OSHA certification and OSHA Outreach training certificate.
+After completing the OSHA 10 portion of your training package, you can instantly download a certificate of completion.
 The U.S. Department of Labor will deliver your OSHA 10 card by mail six to eight weeks after course completion.

 Title 8 refers to the Cal/OSHA safety and health standards listed in Title 8 of the California Code of Regulations.
 These regulations are enforced by the Division of Occupational Safety and Health.
 You can browse Cal/OSHA standards alphabetically or by searching for a specific topic.